Yield Rate

 Demonstrated Interest

-Demonstrated Interest is the signal a prospective applicant sends to a college — through visits, emails, info sessions, and application behavior — that they are genuinely interested in attending.
+Demonstrated Interest is the signal a prospective applicant sends to a college, through visits, emails, info sessions, and application behavior, that they genuinely want to attend.

 Acceptance Rate

-Acceptance rate is the percentage of applicants a US college admits in a given year — calculated as (students admitted) ÷ (students who applied), and one of the most-cited but most-misunderstood numbers in college admissions.
+Acceptance rate is the percentage of applicants a US college admits in a given year, calculated as (admitted students) ÷ (total applicants).
+It's the number everyone fixates on and almost nobody uses correctly.